Twins to host MLB All-Star game for the third time in 2014

 By Anthony Caruso III

-“It is an honor for the Minnesota Twins to be selected to host the 2014 All-Star Game at Target Field,” said Twins CEO Jim Pohlad.
+“It is an honor for the Minnesota Twins to be selected to host the 2014 All-Star Game at Target Field,” said Jim Pohlad, Owner and CEO, Minnesota Twins.
 “The excitement of having the Midsummer Classic will permeate the Twin Cities and be a great showcase for our region and for our wonderful community asset, Target Field.
-My father and commissioner Selig were very close, so we are thrilled to have the commissioner at Target Field to announce an All-Star Game coming to the Twin Cities.”
+My father and Commissioner Selig were very close, so we are thrilled to have the Commissioner at Target Field to announce an All-Star Game coming to the Twin Cities.”